 The governing body has the responsibility of setting down general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness.
-The governors support the Headteacher in carrying out these guidelines.
+The governors support the Head of School in carrying out these guidelines.

-The Headteacher has the day-to-day authority to implement the school behaviour policy, but governors may give clear advice and guidance to the Headteacher about particular disciplinary issues.
-The Headteacher must take this into account when making decisions about matters of behaviour.
+The Head of School has the day-to-day authority to implement the school behaviour policy, but governors may give clear advice and guidance to the Headteacher about particular disciplinary issues.
+The Head of School must take this into account when making decisions about matters of behaviour.
 This policy will be reviewed by Governors annually.